 Many teams assume “buy a subscription, done.”
 In practice, integration costs fall into three buckets: API usage, engineering time, and monitoring/compliance.
 If you don’t budget for all three upfront, expect budget drift and data risk.

-• API spend: Token-based billing that scales fast.
-Without quota alerts and usage caps, a single runaway workflow can blow through budget in days.
+- API spend: Token-based billing that scales fast.
+GPT-5.4 API pricing is $2.50/1M input and $15/1M output — but without quota alerts and usage caps, a single runaway workflow can blow through budget in days.

-• Engineering: Prompt design, agent orchestration, eval pipelines, guardrails, retry logic, caching — none of this ships itself.
+- Engineering: Prompt design, agent orchestration, eval pipelines, guardrails, retry logic, caching — none of this ships itself.
+GPT-5.4’s agent capabilities (computer use, tool search) add new integration surface area.

 Subscription vs API vs Internal Labor